Remy Gardner: Tech3 Racing (2017–2018)

 For 2017, Gardner switched to Tech 3 Racing, partnering Spaniard Xavi Vierge.
 Gardner crashed out on the first lap in both of the opening two rounds in Qatar and Argentina, and was ruled out of the following round in Austin, being replaced by Julián Simón.
 Gardner would come back and improve steadily throughout the season however, picking up his first points of the season in Mugello with a 14th-place finish, and he also picked up points at the Sachsenring, Brno, the Red Bull Ring, Misano, Motegi, and Phillip Island.
 He finished in 21st place in the riders' championship, scoring 23 points.

-In 2018, he remained with Tech 3, this time joined by Bo Bendsneyder, who moved up from Moto3.
+In 2018, Gardner remained with Tech 3, this time joined by Bo Bendsneyder, who moved up from Moto3.
 In the first half the season, Gardner suffered two broken legs and an ankle in a training accident and was replaced by Héctor Garzó for the rounds in Jerez, Le Mans, and Mugello.
 At Silverstone, Gardner achieved his first front row start in the Moto2 class, however due to heavy rain on race day, all races that weekend were cancelled due to unsafe track conditions after resurfacing.
 At Valencia, the last race of the season, Gardner scored his best ever result in the Moto2 class with a 5th place finish, and he finished 19th in the riders' championship, scoring 40 points.